openhab/openhab-addons/bundles/org.openhab.binding.netatmo/README.md

 ### Configure Things

-The easiest way to retrieve the IDs for all the modules is to use the provided console command.
+The easiest way to retrieve the IDs for all the devices and modules is to use the console command `openhab:netatmo ids`.
-Enter the command `openhab:netatmo ids` and the hierarchy of all the modules and their IDs will be shown.
+It shows the hierarchy of all the devices and modules including their IDs.
-This can be an help for defining all your things in a configuration file.
+This can help to define all your things in a configuration file.

 **Another way to get the IDs is to use the developer documentation on the netatmo site:**